Pythm/ad-Lightwand/info.md

 You can use Lux sensors to control or constrain lights.
 Optionally you can provide if statement to be meet for light to turn on at normal/morning/motion mode or with automations defined.
 Inherits Appdaemon Api as ADapi.

 ### Get started
-Easisest to start off with is to copy this example.
+Easisest to start off with is to copy this example and update with your sensors and lights and build from that.
 There is a lot of list/dictionaries that needs to be correctly indented.
-And remember: All sections and configurations are optional, so you use only what is applicable
+And remember: All sections and configurations are optional, so you use only what is applicable.

 ## App configuration